 Best Jungle Retreat: Ka'ana Resort (San Ignacio, Belize)

-The excitement continues with excursions to mystical ancient ruins, cave tours, ziplining, and trekking subtropical trails.
-Need a reprieve from channeling your inner Indiana Jones?
-Flow through a sunrise yoga session, head to the spa for a Mayan abdominal massage, meander through two-acre organic garden, or feast on fresh conch ceviche and cocktails by the pool.
+The excitement continues with excursions to ancient ruins, cave tours, ziplining, and trekking subtropical trails.
+When you need some down time, you can flow through a sunrise yoga session, head to the spa for a Mayan abdominal massage, meander through two-acre organic garden, or feast on fresh conch ceviche and cocktails by the pool.
 Contemporary villas flaunt outdoor sitting areas and garden vistas.
 Some even have alfresco showers.

 Best All-Inclusive: Lapa Rios Lodge (Osa Peninsula, Costa Rica)

 You’ll also have the chance to search for starfish at Golfo Dulce, one of only three tropical fjords on the planet!
 Curious about the accommodations?
 Expect screen-in bungalows with king-sized beds, organic toiletries, terraces, and hammocks.
 Both the food and service are nothing short of sensational.
-The casual, intimate vibe that’s palpable throughout Lapa Rios Lodge really hammers it home that you’re on a blissfully undisturbed vacation and the stress of everyday life is far away on another continent entirely.
+The casual, intimate vibe that’s palpable throughout Lapa Rios Lodge really hammers it home that you’re on a blissfully undisturbed vacation.

 Best for Wine Lovers: The Vines Resort & Spa (Mendoza, Argentina)